jsa2/arrayGroupItems/readme.md

 There is likely multiple libraries to do this same thing, I did this mostly for fun, and since I need to customize sorting to certain output type very often.

+✅ Data output and input is expected to be JSON
+✅ Tool will add group and items object to each group

 ![image](https://user-images.githubusercontent.com/58001986/146882914-5a1e0695-ae78-463a-b976-c91953cc0ef8.png)